f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_b_lb_origin_meta.png

 First open the drop-down menu to specify the type of origin server.
 For this use case select **IP address of Origin Server on given Sites**.
 Then specify IP - **10.0.20.100**.
-After that we need to select **Site** as Site type and specify it as **cloud-b**.
-Finally, the last step to configure the origin server is specifying network on the site.
-Select **Inside Network**.
-Complete by clicking **Add Item**.
+After that we need to select the **cloud-b** site.
+Finally, make sure **Inside Network** is specified.
+Complete by clicking **Apply**.

 .. figure:: assets/cloud_b_lb_origin_add_server.png

-Then click **Continue** to move on.
+Then click **Add Origin Pool** to move on.

 .. figure:: assets/cloud_b_lb_origin_continue.png

-Once done, click **Add Item** to apply the origin pool to the load balancer configuration.
+Once done, click **Apply** to apply the origin pool to the load balancer configuration.
 This will return to the load balancer configuration form.

 .. figure:: assets/cloud_b_lb_pool_continue.png